- Preparatory Process

 ii.
 Target F – Finance - Substantially enhance international cooperation to developing countries through adequate and sustainable support to complement their national actions for implementation of the present Framework by 2030;

-iv.
-Covid-19 and the New Era of Health Disaster Risk Reduction and Management – Responses and measures to Covid-19 – reports or national synthesis reports on Covid-19 – lessons learned and research gaps; and global pandemics – what is next?
+iii.
+Post-Covid-19 Era - Health Disaster Risk Reduction and Management – Responses and measures to Covid-19 – reports or national synthesis reports on Covid-19 – lessons learned and research gaps; and global pandemics – what is next?

 v.
 Accessibility of information, data, reaction to disasters, and knowledge in the absence of a system to react and respond to the situation